senegalouvert/bce-data/README.md

 ### Run :

-Open The app.js and add the this lines
+Open The app.js and add the this lines:
     main = Scraper.Main()

-save and run this scripts
+save and run this scripts:
     cd  bce-data
     node scripts/app.js

-ReOpen The app.js and replace line above with this lines
+ReOpen The app.js and replace line above with this lines:
     main = Scraper.Detail()

-save and run this scripts
+save and run this scripts:
     cd  bce-data
     node scripts/app.js